markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 Everything was displayed!
 It Worked! (sort of)

-We clicked on compute matches and waited for Regard 3D to load...
+We clicked on "compute matches" and waited for Regard 3D to load...
 The result was a 3D image of 5 tiny square points.

 We set match points to ultra and waited for Regard 3D to load once more.